Pat McFadden: Early years (2010–2014)

-Miliband and Corbyn frontbench (2014–2016)
+Miliband frontbench (2014–2015)

 In the 2014 Shadow Cabinet reshuffle, Miliband appointed McFadden as shadow minister for Europe.
+In the position, he opposed Brexit, but argued that Labour agreed there was a need for change in Europe.
+He stated that he wanted to make a "hard-headed, patriotic case for both Britain in Europe and for change in Europe so that it works for working people."

+In October 2014, after the UK was told to pay an extra £1.7 billion to the European Union budget, McFadden called on Prime Minister David Cameron to work with allies in Europe to put pressure on the European Commissioner to reconsider the proposed change.

 McFadden was again re-elected at the 2015 general election, with an increased vote share of 53.3% and an increased majority of 10,767.

-In the 2015 Labour Party leadership election, he nominated Liz Kendall.
+Following the defeat of the Labour Party in the election and the resignation of Miliband, McFadden nominated Liz Kendall in the subsequent Labour Party leadership election.

+Corbyn frontbench (2015–2016)

-McFadden retained his post as Shadow Europe Minister when Jeremy Corbyn became Labour leader but was dismissed along with Michael Dugher in January 2016.
+McFadden retained his post as Shadow Europe Minister when Jeremy Corbyn became Labour leader.

+McFadden came under scrutiny after The Times reported that McFadden had claimed £21,875 in expenses to cover the cost of renting a second home in constituency, while he was letting out the property he owned next door.
+It was reported that he claimed £7,500 rent in 2014, whilst also owning a home in London valued at £1.2 million.
+The arrangement was within the rules the Independent Parliamentary Standards Authority (IPSA), but former chairman of the committee on standards in public life, Alistair Graham, described it as "pretty scandalous" and against the spirit of the new expenses system.

+McFadden was dismissed from the frontbench along with Michael Dugher in January 2016.
 He was dismissed for what the leadership described as repeated acts of disloyalty, including when, responding to a Stop the War article on the Paris bombings, he condemned "the view that sees terrorist acts as always being a response or a reaction to what we in the west do".
 John McDonnell said that McFadden's remarks, expressed in a question to the Prime Minister and interpreted as an attack on Corbyn, were an example of him undermining the leader's view.
 McFadden was defended by Ian Austin and Chris Leslie.
 Jonathan Reynolds and Stephen Doughty expressed support for McFadden in their resignation letters the following day.